RibbonCommunications/webrtc-distant-js/step-by-step/introduction.md

 # About

-In the next few sections we will walk through the steps necessary to building a successful Distant application.
+In the next few sections we will walk through the steps necessary to build a successful Distant application.
 We will try to adhere to certain principles that will allow this application to be easily maintained and extended in the future.

 ## Assumptions